shadyvalleyfarm/shadyvalleyfarm.github.io/goats/RHV_Mizzou_Mystique.md

 ### Pedigree

 I am experimenting with a pedigree widget.
 This is the first draft.
-You could call this "beta" especailly since it does not do much at this time.
+You could call this "beta" especially since it does not do much at this time.

 <iframe src="/goats/pedigrees/RHV_Mizzou_Mystique.html" marginwidth="0" marginheight="0" scrolling="no"></iframe>